 • Sunglasses protect your eyes from the intense sunlight in Salkantay.

-• Extra cash, we recommend bringing about 600 soles (200.
-USD) to Salkantay Trek; make sure to have some small coins, this is emergency money, and you will not spend all of it.
+• Extra cash, we recommend bringing about 600 soles (US$ 200) to Salkantay Trek; make sure to have some small coins.
+This is emergency money, and you will not spend all of it.
 You must use the toilet, buy souvenirs, drinks, or snacks, and tip if convenient.

 • Bring band-aids, Diamox, Pepto, ibuprofen, Imodium, motion sickness medicine, and feminine products for personal medication.